 Add any bonus activities that would make sense on that day if time allows!

 This calendar view provides a way to see how your trip fits into the rest of your year.
 Does it fall on a holiday?
 Do you have trips planned each month?

-The year and dates are intentionally left blank for you to input so no matter what year you’re planning your travels, you can have the correct dates (Google will tell you the dates!).
+The year and dates are intentionally left blank for you to input so no matter what year you’re planning your travels, you can have the correct dates.

 Flight Planner Spreadsheet